psych-214-fall-2016/project-red/report/report.md

 <img src="figures/r_1pass_no_smooth_sub-10159_task-rest_bold.png" width = "600" align = "center">

+From this point on, all images were then realigned excluding voxels with a value of 0 that were added from the resampling of the moving image

 ####Realignment with mapping coordinates + smoothing
 *(Cooridnate mapping, random jitter, first volume as reference, 5mm FWHM smoothing)*